 If you are a working scientist, engineer, student, or formulator or you simply need to find optimum solvents or solvent mixtures for any application, try SPCALC.
 SPCALC can find solvents in its database of physical properties for 1200 solvents meeting single or multiple criteria for any solute, sort the results in any of 8 ways, predict solute solubility, or calculate an optimum solvent mixture from basic physical principles.
 Full, context-sensitive, pop-up help, extensive documentation, quick-tour tutorial, fully-customizable, macros, Windows/OS2 multitasking support, and much more!
 Based on the original Hildebrand-Scott solubility parameter concept, as extended by Hoy and Small, SPCALC's calculation methods are founded on accepted, fundamental physical principles.

 SPCALC was written by Dr. John M. Zeigler for use in his own research, formulation and polymer compatibility work.
 Its over 100 page manual includes a quick tour tutorial, full use instructions and suggestions, support information and a detailed scientific appendix for those who would like to understand the scientific basis for the program.
 SPCALC has standard a Windows install program.
-The manual is available for free download in ASCII format.
-Registered owners get the manual in printable PDF format.
+The manual is available for free download in ASCII format with the free trial version of the program.
+Registered owners of the full version get the full 1200 solvent database, fully-enabled program function and the manual in printable PDF format.

 SPCALC's default solvent database file in the registered version contains physical property data (molecular weight, density, solubility parameter, melting point, boiling point, refractive index, and dielectric constant) for nearly 1200 organic and inorganic solvents.
 The physical property data have been derived from a variety of standard reference works.
 Every effort has been made to assure the accuracy of these data and several corrections of incorrect data in these works have been made.
 SPCALC allows the user easily to add new solvents and compounds that may not have been included in the large database or edit existing ones.
 Added solvent information can then be used just as any other solvent in the database.